Introduction

 Prompt Deposit and Transfer Rules

-Rule 2.3 requires prompt deposit of client money, generally the next business day.
-Rule 4.3 outlines conditions for transferring from client to business accounts:
+Rule 2.3 mandates the prompt deposit of client money, usually by the next business day.
+Furthermore, Rule 4.3 specifies that transfers from the client account to the firm's business account can only occur:

-3. To reimburse disbursements made on the client's behalf
+- For reimbursing disbursements paid on the client's behalf

 Compliance Practices

-1. Robust Accounting Systems: Use software for real-time tracking and reporting
+- Robust Accounting Systems: Utilizing advanced software helps maintain accurate records and facilitates real-time tracking and reporting.

 Technology in Compliance